I’m a writer and a storyteller.

 I’ve been a magazine editor in Zanzibar, where I ran two in-flights magazines and wrote coffee table books on spas and Zanzibar inspired food.
 I studied Politics and interviewed heads of state and CEOs for economic reports on emerging markets that took me to Zambia, Sudan and Malaysia.

 I’ve taught on film distribution and independent film for BFI Network Wales, Scottish Talent Network, Northern Ireland Screen, been interviewed by BBC Worldwide on Netflix and the future of film distribution and gave keynotes for the Norwegian Film Institute on trends in independent film and at Drama Series Days at the Berlinale on diversity as a selling point.
+I worked in film development on a varied slate of projects and consulted on scripts and film projects for many years.

 I write essays and sometimes scripts.
 I host and perform at true life storytelling nights and spin fairy tales around camp fires and at festivals.
 I’ve been a witness to magic, helping people share their stories.
 I study myth and I’m constantly inspired by the wisdom of the old stories, how much the wild edges of myth have to teach us.